YouBase/white-paper/applications.md

 # Applications

-YouBase is designed to provide a substrate on which any individual centric service can be built.
+YouBase is designed to provide a substrate on which any individual-centric service can be built.
 Instead of defining all possible application we are providing several potential use cases and examples on how YouBase can be used to solve specific problems.
+We intend to follow with industry-specific papers on how YouBase can be used to solve a wide variety of personal data store problems.

 ## Identity

-By default YouBase does not contain or require any identifiable information.
-However for uses like loging into a site or providing goverment issued identification an identity profile can be defined.
-Keeping all identity information in an identitiy profile keeps it siloed from all other personal information.
-An individual would be able to create multiple identity profiles to separate data even further and provide fine grate control.
+By default, YouBase does not contain or require any personally-identifiable information.
+However for uses such as logging into a site or providing government-issued identification, an identity profile can be defined.
+Keeping all identity information in an identity profile keeps it siloed from all other personal information with an individual's YouBase wallet.
+An individual would be able to create multiple identity profiles to separate data even further and provide fine-grain control.

 An identity profile could have a collection dedicated to government issued ids giving the government write access to that collection.
 This would allow the government to write ids directly to a persons wallet including an issuer signature to prove the id is valid.
 By owning the private key to that profile a person could verify that the id is both valid and owned by them.